nobu-k/bazel-frontend-test/README.md

 To resolve internal libraries, path aliases (`myspace/` in this case) must be resolved manually. `PWD` in the build process is at `/path/to/execroot/myspace`.
 Then, all outputs are placed under `/path/to/execroot/myspace/bazel-out/k8-fastbuild/bin`.
 The actual value of `k8-fastbuild/bin` depends on the environment where `bazel build` is executed.
 So, `myspace/path/to/lib` needs to be replaced with `/path/to/execroot/myspace/bazel-out/k8-fastbuild/bin/path/to/lib`.

+To output a bundled file that can be used by browser, `format` should be `iife`.
+The format value has to be provided to both `rollup_bundle` and `rollup.config.js`.

+React uses `process.env` internally, and it has to be replaced.

 # References

 * [`rules_nodejs`](https://bazelbuild.github.io/rules_nodejs/)